 Rule #1 in the original workspace or personal inbox

 - IF: Contact is in Finance

 - THEN: Move to inbox Billing*

-*Billing inbox would be in the destination team that the conversation is moving to.
+*Billing inbox would be in the destination workspace that the conversation is moving to.

 - WHEN: Conversation moved